Introduction To Industrial Automation

 Material Handling robots create efficiency by transporting parts or products at scale.
 The increase in productivity is due to the speed of the robots, running cycles for long periods of time with no need to stop, reliability and reducing risk associated with material handling.
 They generally interface with other equipment including conveyors, collision detection systems, containers, automated retrieval systems and carousels.
 Material handling robots are extremely flexible and can even be redeployed to other areas of the factory if production changes are needed.

 Machine Tending robots move parts or products from a staging position and orient them in a way that they can then interact with the machine and then remove the part once the operation is complete.
-These robots tend to provide more complex movements and capabilities than other more basic material handling applications.
+These robots tend to provide more complex movements and capabilities than other more basic material handling applications which make them ideal for industrial automation.
 The repeatability, long run times and accuracy are the main reasons machine tending robots are deployed to reduce costs.

 End of Arm Tooling